karttur/soil-spectro/_posts/2022/2022-09-12-spectrodata-OSSL4ML03-plot.markdown

 ###### Running the project file

 You can now run the Python script _OSSL_plot.py_ with a single command, the path to the [json specification file](#json-specification-file).
-The json specification file points to the arranged data and the plot project file (a simple text file) that in turn points to the json command file.
-The project text file can point to any number of json command files and they will be executed in sequence.
+The json specification file points to the arranged data and the plot project file that in turn points to the json command file(s).
+The project text can list any number of json command files and they will be executed in sequence.

 The module generates the requested plots, and shows them on screen and/or saves them as a png files as requested in the json command file.
 For instance [figure 1](#spectral-plots) and [figure 2](#feature-plots) above were generated in this way.